Discover the bedrock geology responsible for the world famous badlands of Dinosaur Provincial Park.

 3) 4 GB of RAM

-2) Right click on the ZIP folder in the Downloads folder and click "Extract All".
-Extract all files to the Desktop (or another preferred location) using the Browse button.
+2) Right click on the ZIP file in the Downloads folder and click "Extract All".
+Extract both the metadata and model folders to the Desktop (or another preferred location) using the Browse button.

 3) Startup Minecraft using the desktop icon.